Pool Residential properties for sale in Larnaca, Cyprus - Realting

 3

-For sale under construction 1-storey villa of 135 sq.meters in Larnaka. consists of 3 bedroo…
+For sale under construction 2-storey villa of 155 sq.meters in Larnaka.
+The ground floor con…

 €2,00M